pmarchne/reflectivity-acoustic/README.md

 - Extend implementation to **3D physics**.
 - Implement **complex contour deformation** for the Sommerfeld integral.
 - Extend to **Elastic** wave propagation.

+## To do list
 - scale correctly with the density
 - add the adjoint for the layer widths
-- add unit test for Sommerfeld integrals
+- add unit test for Sommerfeld integral
+- add quality factor $Q_p$
+- try to switch to simple precision

 ## References
 1. Mallick, S., & Frazer, L. N. (1987).
 Practical aspects of reflectivity modeling.
 Geophysics, 52(10), 1355-1364.